• Bookies

 Sportsbooks, however, are hoping for a shift in momentum.
 The prevalence of chalk throughout March Madness has tilted results heavily in favor of the betting public.

-“The tournament has gone in the bettors’ favor with favorites consistently winning,” BetMGM Trading Manager Christian Cipollini said Sunday night.
+“The tournament has gone in the bettors’ favor with favorites consistently winning,” BetMGM Trading Manager Christian Cipollini said before the Final Four.
 “The sportsbook is cheering against a Duke–Florida final.”

 Duke has attracted a massive share of the futures market at BetMGM, accounting for 40.5% of the national championship handle after opening at +1100 last fall.